fagan2888/transferwise/README.md

 *This script helps you monitor and the get the best rates, it is recommended to send the summary data in `run.py` to your Email or Social Media to inform you if a better rate is obtained.*

+# Precautions
+Transferwise only allow the storing of quotes up to 3 days (depends on currency), this script will compare the expiration date time with the current date time and decides to generate a new quote if the old quote expires.